 Finally, the pillar enters the erosion phase (see Fig. \ref{fig:pillar_evol_ac_ratio}).
-As the external thermal pressure gradually weakens \citep{ZamoraAvils2019}, the head begins to relax (indicated by a decrease in the $a/c$ ratio) and eventually decouples from the tail.
+As external thermal pressure gradually weakens \citep{ZamoraAvils2019}, the head begins to relax (indicated by a decrease in the ratio $a/c$) and eventually decouples from the tail.
 During this phase, the mean density and the magnetic field intensity of the pillar decrease, as shown in Fig. \ref{fig:Bfield}.
-This evolutionary picture is consistent with findings in previous works \citep[e.g.,][]{Bertoldi+1989, Gritschneder2010, Mackey_Lim2011, Arthur+11}.
+This evolutionary picture is consistent with the findings of previous works \citep[e.g.,][]{Bertoldi+1989, Gritschneder2010, Mackey_Lim2011, Arthur2011}.

 A spatial view of this process is presented in Fig. \ref{fig:multiplot_mdlAutoC_2x3}, which displays slices in the $z$--$y$ plane at three representative times ($t=0.1, 0.3$, and $0.6$ Myr).
-At $t=0.1$ Myr (left panels), corresponding to the TC phase, the density contours show the clump being flattened by the shock.
+At $t=0.1$ Myr (left panels), corresponding to the TC phase, the density contours show the clump flattened by the shock.
 The magnetic field vectors (red segments) begin to bend but generally maintain their initial orientation.
 At $t=0.3$ Myr (middle panels), during the AC phase, the structure adopts a cometary shape.
-The velocity field (black arrows) shows the ionized gas flowing past the clump, while within the pillar, the flow is directed toward the overdensity.
+The velocity field (black arrows) shows the ionized gas flowing past the clump, whereas within the pillar, the flow is directed toward the overdensity.
 At this stage, the magnetic field strength (lower panel color map) reaches its maximum in the compressed head.
 The pillar reaches its final elongated form after the AC phase at $t=0.6$ Myr (right panels).
 Notably, the magnetic field lines in the tail are well-ordered and aligned parallel to the pillar's main axis.
-The structure remains stable during this phase, with the magnetic field providing a stabilizing force that helps maintain its shape.
+The structure remains stable during this phase, and the magnetic field provides a stabilizing force that helps maintain its shape.